 2. We are tasked with preparing young people for the challenges of a rapidly changing world and to empower them to cope with uncertainties, unpredictable developments, and to stay confident.

 3. Young people should participate in finding solutions for challenges such as global warming, digitalisation, globalisation, and increasing social inequality.
 Therefore education has to ensure that everyone acquires the knowledge, skills, and attitudes that are necessary to shape a sustainable development.

 4. Young people are unbiased and free from self-interest, therefore they have much more access to unexpected solutions.
 These valuable potentials must be taken into account.

 5. Young people’s self-initiative needs to be strengthened.
 By experiencing a sense of achievement they develop confidence in their own abilities.

 6. Experiences of self-efficacy empower young people to counter a feeling of helplessness in the face of the challenges of today’s world.

-7. It’s our duty to strengthen young people’s individual possibilities so they can grow to be competent, confident and courageous members of society.
+7. It’s our duty to strengthen young people’s individual possibilities so they can grow to be competent, confident and courageous members of a democratic society.